Set up PowerShell on target servers in SAM

-Depending on how it's configured in your environment, PowerShell can make your system vulnerable to unauthorized access.
+Depending on how it's used, PowerShell can make your deployment vulnerable to unauthorized access.
 For details, see Use PowerShell in SAM.

-The easiest way to set up a target server for PowerShell is to configure AppInsight for IIS on the node, which you can do in several way such as:
+An easy way to add PowerShell to a target server is to configure AppInsight for IIS on the node, which you can do in several ways: